Introduction

 M4/3 | 24.4° | 100 mm |

-Below are example photos which I took with this lens.
-All photos were taken with the Olympus OM-D E-M10 and were slightly post-processed, which includes adjustment of white balance, exposure compensation, adjustment of shadows or highlights.
-No distortion correction was applied as well as no manipulation of the colors.
-All photos were scaled down for this webpage.
+Below are example photos taken with this lens on the Olympus OM-D E-M10.
+All images were slightly post-processed, including adjustments to white balance, exposure compensation, and shadows or highlights.
+No distortion correction was applied, and the colors were not manipulated.
+The photos have been scaled down for this webpage.

 The following photos were taken during bright sunshine: